gabrielelana/vim-markdown/README.md

 ### Configuration
 * `let g:markdown_include_jekyll_support = 1` to load support to Jekyll files (default: 1)
+* `let g:markdown_enable_folding = 1` to use the fold expression `markdown#FoldLevelOfLine` to fold markdown files, this is disabled by default because it's a huge performance hit even when folding is disabled with `nofoldenable` option (default: 0)
 * `let g:markdown_enable_mappings = 1` to load default leader mappings (default: 1)
   * `let g:markdown_enable_insert_mode_mappings = 1` to load also insert mode leader mappings (default: 0)